History of the Eastern Orthodox Church: Soviet Union

 The Russian Orthodox Church collaborated with the White Army in the Russian Civil War (see White movement) after the October Revolution.
 This may have further strengthened the Bolshevik animus against the church.

 Before and after the October Revolution of 7 November 1917 (October 25 Old Calendar) there was a movement within the Soviet Union to unite all of the people of the world under Communist rule (see Communist International).
 This included the Eastern European bloc countries as well as the Balkan States.
-Since some of these Slavic states tied their ethnic heritage to their ethnic churches, both the peoples and their church were targeted by the Soviet and its form of State atheism.
+Since some of these Slavic states tied their ethnic heritage to their ethnic churches, both the peoples and their church were targeted by the Soviets and its form of state atheism.
 The Soviets' official religious stance was one of "religious freedom or tolerance", though the state established atheism as the only scientific truth.
 Criticism of atheism was strictly forbidden and sometimes resulted in imprisonment.

-It is estimated that some 20 million Christians (17 million Orthodox and 3 million Roman Catholic) died or were interned in gulags.
+It is estimated that at least 23.9 million Christians (mostly Orthodox) were killed or died in Soviet gulags.

 Some actions against Orthodox priests and believers along with execution included torture being sent to prison camps, labour camps or mental hospitals.

 The result of state sponsored atheism was to transform the Church into a persecuted and martyred Church.
 In the first five years after the Bolshevik revolution, 28 bishops and 1,200 priests were executed.

 In the period between 1927 and 1940, the number of Orthodox Churches in the Russian Republic fell from 29,584 to less than 500.
 Between 1917 and 1940, 130,000 Orthodox priests were arrested.
 The widespread persecution and internecine disputes within the church hierarchy led to the seat of the Patriarch of Moscow being vacant from 1925 to 1943.
 Some 20,000 people were executed just outside Butovo, a good percentage of which were Orthodox clergy, ascetics, and laymen.

 In the Soviet Union, in addition to the methodical closing and destruction of churches, the charitable and social work formerly done by ecclesiastical authorities was taken over by the state.
 As with all private property, Church owned property was confiscated into public use.
 This persecution continued, even after the death of Stalin until the dissolution of the Soviet Union in 1991.
 Since the fall of the Soviet Union, the Russian Orthodox Church has recognized a number of New Martyrs as saints.